eth-cscs/whip/README.md

 # Usage

-whip requires a C++17-capable compiler, CMake TODO, and one of CUDA or HIP.
+whip requires a C++17-capable compiler, CMake 3.22, and one of CUDA or HIP.
 The CMake variable `WHIP_TYPE` controls whether to target CUDA or HIP, and should be set to `CUDA` or `HIP`.
 The default value is `CUDA`.